-Judicial Notice
+Judicial notice

-- Commonwealth and States etc., and their Acts to be judicially noticed 53. - Judicial notice of the seal of the Commonwealth and States 54. - Judicial notice of official seals 55. - 56.
-Certain signatures to be judicially noticed
+53. Commonwealth and States etc., and their Acts to be judicially noticed 33 54.
+Judicial notice of the seal of the Commonwealth and States 33 55.
+Judicial notice of official seals 34 56.
+Certain signatures to be judicially noticed 34

-Proof of Certain Documents
+Proof of certain documents

-- 57. Royal proclamations, Orders of the Privy Council, etc. - 58.
-Proclamations, orders in council, etc. - 59.
-Proof of proclamation, etc. under Customs Act 1901 - 60.
-Proof of proclamations and acts of State - 61.
-Proof of proclamation, orders, etc., by official copies - 62.
-Documents admissible in the United Kingdom, etc., to be admissible in Western Australia - 63.
-Manner of proving acts of State of any other country - 64.
-Proclamations, etc., receivable although not proved by sealed copies - Certain public documents now provable 65. - 65A.
-Certain photographs may be admissible in evidence without proof - Votes and proceedings of Parliament 66. - 67.
-Proof of seal, signature, and official character dispensed with - Register of British vessels, etc., admissible as evidence 68. - 69.
-Copy of register of newspaper proprietors - 69A.
-Proof of registers - 70.
-Statutes of any country published by authority - Certain law-books may be referred to as evidence of laws 71. - Standard works of general literature 72. - 73.
-Document may be impounded
+Sec.
+Page 57.
+Royal proclamations, Orders of the Privy Council, etc. 35 58.
+Proclamations, orders in council, etc. 36 59.
+Proof of proclamation etc. under Customs Act 1901 38 60.
+Proof of proclamations and acts of State 38 61.
+Proof of proclamations, orders, etc., by official copies 38 62.
+Documents admissible in the United Kingdom etc., to be admissible in Western Australia 39 63.
+Manner of proving acts of State of any other country 39 64.
+Proclamations etc., receivable although not proved by sealed copies 39 65.
+Certain public documents how provable 40 65A.
+Certain photographs may be admissible in evidence with out proof 40 66.
+Votes and proceedings of Parliament 41 67.
+Proof of seal, signature and official character dispensed with ' 41 68 .
+Register of British vessels, etc., admissible as evidence 42 69 .
+Copy of register of newspaper proprietors 42 69A.
+Proof of registers 43 70.
+Statutes of any country published by authority 44 71.
+Certain law-books may be referred to as evidence of laws 44 72.
+Standard works of general literature 44 73.
+Document may be impounded 44 Reproduction of documents 73A.
+Interpretation 45 73B.
+Certified reproductions of certain public documents, etc., admissible without further proof 46 73C.
+Admissibility of reproductions of business documents destroyed, lost or unavailable 47

-Reproduction of Documents.

-- 73A.
-Interpretation - 73B.
-Certified reproductions of certain public documents, etc., admissible without further proof - 73C.
-Admissibility of reproductions of business documents destroyed, lost or unavailable - 73D.
-Approved machines - Proof where document processed by independent processor 73E. - 73F.
-Affidavit or declaration of maker of print from microfilming etc., to be evidence - 73G.
-Proof of destruction of documents, etc. - 73H.
-Certified copy of affidavits, etc., to be admissible - One affidavit or statutory declaration sufficient in certain circumstances - 73J.
-73K.
-Certain reproductions not to be admitted in evidence unless negative in existence, etc. - Changes in colour or tone - 73L.
-73M.
-Notice to produce not required - 73N.
-Presumptions as to ancient documents - 73P.
-Reproductions made in other States, etc. - Judicial notice - 73Q.
+73D.
+Approved machines 48 73E.
+Proof where document processed by independent processor 49 73F.
+Affidavit or declaration of maker of print from microfilming etc., to be evidence 50 73G.
+Proof of destruction of documents, etc. 51 73H.
+Certified copy of affidavits etc., to be admissible 51 73J.
+One affidavit or statutory declaration sufficient in certain circumstances 52 73K.
+Certain reproductions not to be admitted in evidence unless negative in existence, etc. 53 73L.
+Changes in colour or tone 54 73M.
+Notice to produce not required 55

+Sec.
+Page

+73N.
+Presumptions as to ancient documents 55

+73P.
+Reproductions made in other States, etc. 55

+73Q.
+Judicial notice 56

 73R.
+Power to preserve microfilm instead of document after

+3 years 56

-Power to preserve microfilm instead of document after 3 years - 73S.
-Factors determining admissibility - 73T.
-Estimating weight to be attached to evidence - 73U.
-Reproduction of document admissible subject to Stamp Act 1921 - 73V.
-Power of Governor to except documents
+73S.
+Factors determining admissibility 56

+73T.
+Estimating weight to be attached to evidence 57

+73U.
+Reproduction of document admissible subject to Stamp

+Act 1921 57

+73V.
+Power of Governor to except documents 58

 Proof of certain matters

-- Sec.
-74. Proof of Gazette - 75.
-Proof of printing by Government Printer - 76.
-Documents printed under authority of Stationery Office - 77.
-Proof of act done by Governor or Minister - 78.
-By-laws and regulations - 79.
-Proof of incorporation of any company - 79A.
-Proof of document requiring attestation - 79B.
-Interpretation - 79C.
-Admissibility of certain documentary evidence as to facts in issue - 79D.
-Weight to be attached to documentary evidence - 79E.
-Admissibility of certain trade or business records
+74. Proof of Gazette 58

+75. Proof of printing by Government Printer 59

+76. Documents printed under authority of Stationery Office 59

+77. Proof of act done by Governor or Minister 59

+78. By-laws and regulations 59

+79. Proof of incorporation of any company 60

+79A.
+Proof of document requiring attestation 61

+79B.
+Interpretation 62

+79C.
+Admissibility of documentary evidence 63

+79D.
+Weight of evidence and corroboration 66

+79E.
+Evidence of credibility of person making statement 67

+79F.
+Dispute as to happening of event 68

+79G.
+Method of production of documents 68

+Proof of judicial proceedings

-Proof of Judicial Proceedings
+80. Proof of judicial proceedings 69

-- 80. Proof of judicial proceedings - 81.
-Faith and credit to be given to documents properly authenticated
+81. Faith and credit to be given to documents properly

+authenticated 70

-Proof of Telegraphic Messages
+Proof of telegraphic messages

-- 82. Notices to admit telegraphic messages may be given in civil proceedings
+82. Notice to admit telegraphic messages may be given in

+civil proceedings 70

-- 83. Proof of message
+83. Proof of message 71

-- 84. Proof of sending a message
+84. Proof of sending a message 71

-- 85. Certain documents may be transmitted by electric telegraph
+85. Certain documents may be transmitted by electric

+telegraph 72

-- 86. Copies so transmitted to be as valid as originals
+86. Copies so transmitted to be as valid as originals 73

-- 87. Original document may be inspected
+87. Original document may be inspected 73

-- 88. Penalty for false certificates
+88. Penalty for false certificates 74

-Bankers' Books
+89. Entries in banker's books 74